hezy18/EEG_music/README.md

 # EEG_music
-The code of 'Introducing EEG Analyses to Help Personal Music Preference Prediction'
+The code and data of 'Introducing EEG Analyses to Help Personal Music Preference Prediction'

+The EEG data is large, please contact the author for it.

+### Contact information

+hezhiyu0302 at 163.com

+### Citation